So, the time has come! You are finally doing it; you are finally entering the exciting world of bowling.

 Selecting Your Own Ball

+You may wonder if you need a straight ball or a hook ball?
 If this is the first time you are purchasing your own bowling ball it is strongly recommended that you do not go online.
 Sure bowling balls tend to be a little cheaper on the internet, but you will probably want to go to your local pro shop and order your ball there.

 The reasoning behind this is due to the fact that the shop owners know their stuff.
 They can help you narrow down what you are looking for in a ball and what type of components need to go into your ball to suit your style.

-They are also a good go-to for advice on different cleaners, rules and regulations in the game and have machines that will help resurface or deep clean your ball for a small fee.
+They are also a good go-to for advice on different cleaners, rules, and regulations in the game and have machines that will help resurface or deep clean your ball for a small fee.

 Now while it is a good idea to go talk to your pro shop for advice on bowling balls, it’s also a good idea to have a general understanding of what a bowling ball is made out of and how the different parts work together to give your ball different reactions.